Sunday

 The newsletter is the easiest way to stay current — browse the latest below, or sign up to get it in your inbox.

 At Epiphany, "ministry" isn't a department — it's everyone, doing what we can with what we have.
-That looks like packing food for kids at Coates Elementary, leading worship at Arbor Terrace memory care, teaching Sunday school, praying through the parish prayer line, or supporting our partners in Sudan.
+That looks like packing food for kids at Coates Elementary, leading worship at Chantilly Heights memory care center, teaching Sunday school, praying through the congregational prayer line, or supporting our partners in Sudan, Belgium, Uganda and many other places around the world.

 There's a way to start that fits your week — whatever shape it's already in.

-Church of the Epiphany is an Anglican parish in Chantilly, Virginia, gathering for worship since 1985.
+Church of the Epiphany is an Anglican congregation in Chantilly, Virginia, gathering for worship since 1986.
 We are part of the Diocese of the Mid-Atlantic and the Anglican Church in North America (ACNA), and we worship using the 2019 Book of Common Prayer.
-Our name means appearance — the appearance of God in Jesus Christ — and that’s what we gather every Sunday to encounter.
+Our name “Epiphany” means appearance — the appearance of God in Jesus Christ — and that’s what we gather every Sunday to encounter.

 Sunday Holy Communion is celebrated at 8:00am (a quieter, traditional service) and 10:30am (with music, livestreamed on YouTube).
 On Wednesdays we hold a Simple Eucharist at noon, and Morning Prayer is offered at 9:00am Monday, Tuesday, Thursday, and Friday.
 Visitors are welcome at any service.